hyperledgendary/full-stack-asset-transfer-guide/docs/SmartContractDev/01-Getting-Started.md

 ## Start the Fabric Infrastructure

 We're using MicroFab for the Fabric infrastructure as it's a single container that is fast to start.
-The MicroFab container includes an ordering service node and a peer process that is pre-configured to create a channel and start external chaincodes.
+The MicroFab container includes an ordering service node and a peer process that is pre-configured to create a channel and call external chaincodes.
 It also includes credentials for an `org1` organization, which will be used to run the peer.
 We'll use an `org1` admin user when interacting with the environment.

 We'll use `just` recipes to execute multiple commands. `just` recipes are similar to `make` but simpler to understand.
-You can open each justfile to see which commands are run with each recipe.
+You can open the `justfile` in the project root directory to see which commands are run with each recipe.

-Start the MicroFab container by running the `just` recipe:
+Start the MicroFab container by running the `just` recipe.
+This will set some properties for the MicroFab environment and start the MicroFab docker container.

 ```bash
 just microfab
 ```

-This will start the docker container, and also write out some configuration/data files.
+This will start the docker container, and also write out some configuration/data files in the `_cfg/uf` directory.
 ```bash
 ls -1 _cfg/uf